 Since 2017, we have been using a combination of targeted design and phenotypic screening to identify and optimize antiviral small molecules with a novel mode of action.
 Our inhibitors show efficacy on multiple strains of DNA and RNA viruses including clinical isolates of resistance strains.

-Update – January 2021: We have successfully extended our research program to include SARS-CoV-2.
-Our data confirms excellent target engagement and high specificity of several classes of our lead small molecule drugs reduces viral load significantly at low concentrations.
+Update – November 2021: We have successfully extended our research program to include SARS-CoV-2.
+Our data confirms excellent target engagement and high specificity of several classes of our lead small molecule drugs.
+Viral load is reduced significantly at low concentrations.
 The PK shows excellent exposure in the lungs and brain, and that clinically significant exposures can be achieved at low doses.
 Our compounds may therfore provide a therapeutic treatment for Covid-19 and other viral infections.

 The eye represents a particular organ that can be targeted systemically and topically.
 Topical administration to the eye, in particular as eye drops, has the advantage of a minimal drug exposure and reduction of unwanted side-effects in the body.
 In order to be efficacious and long-lasting, the small molecule drugs must display a very specific set of properties to reach the eye tissue, which is protected by a three-layer tear film.